Azure-Samples/ms-identity-java-spring-tutorial/3-Authorization-II/roles/README.md

 1. Find the key `Enter_Your_Client_ID_Here` and replace the existing value with the application ID (clientId) of `java-spring-webapp-roles` app copied from the Azure portal.
 1. Find the key `Enter_Your_Client_Secret_Here` and replace the existing value with the key you saved during the creation of `java-spring-webapp-roles` copied from the Azure portal.
 1. Open the `src/main/java/com/microsoft/azuresamples/msal4j/msidentityspringbootapplication/Sample.Controller.java` file.
-1. Find the references to `PrivilegedUser` and `RegularUser` app roles in this file.
+1. Find the references to `PrivilegedAdmin` and `RegularUser` app roles in this file.
 If necessary, change them to reflect the app role names you chose in the previous steps.

 ## Running the sample